Clinical Trials (PDQ®)

 - No known effective therapy in patients with progressive androgen-independent prostate cancer after treatment with docetaxel.

-- Primary objective of this study is to determine if AZD2171 is associated with a 30% 6 month probability of progression free survival in patients with metastatic AIPC as determined by clinical and radiographic criteria.
+- Primary objective of this study is to determine if AZD2171 is associated with a 30% 6 month probability of progression free survival in patients with metastatic androgen independent prostate cancer (AIPC) as determined by clinical and radiographic criteria.

 - Secondary objective of this study will be demonstration of biologic effect by the drug in the patient and on the tumor (when possible).
 Correlative studies will be conducted on serially obtained tissue biopsies and white blood cell collections.

-- Laboratory correlates will include elucidation of activation of components of the VEGFR2 and angiogenesis pathways and evaluation of endothelial cell adhesion molecules (released by damaged cells) using ELISA, pharmacogenetic analysis of KDR variants and single nucleotide polymorphisms, and pharmacokinetic characterization of AZD2171 activity.
+- Laboratory correlates will include elucidation of activation of components of the VEGFR2 and angiogenesis pathways and evaluation of endothelial cell adhesion molecules (released by damaged cells) using enzyme-linked immunosorbent assay (ELISA), pharmacogenetic analysis of kinase insert domain receptor (KDR) variants and single nucleotide polymorphisms, and pharmacokinetic characterization of AZD2171 activity.